AkashKrDutta/lanyon-plus/_posts/2017-1-17-The-kickstart.md

 Done ?
 Now comes the most important part.
 Get an account in <code>Codechef</code> or <code>Hackerrank</code>, they are competitive programming sites having large community of brilliant coders.
 Start solving the easy questions, this will help you in the 1st year
 C Language course.
 Next comes <code>Git</code>, get an account in <code>github</code> and learn how to use it (My Suggestion: make your homepage by using github).
-The open source world belongs to it so you may love it there, moreover git will be required also all along your career life.
+The open source world belongs to it so you may love it there, moreover using git is a preliminary knowledge to get yourself a project.
 Till this is sufficient for your Kick Start, what you should remember is that you must practise things regularly in order to hone your skills.
 I know there will be people having done these already, for those people reading this, you all are at a step ahead from others, you may explore other unkown fields such as